 Risks for vehicle sales, on the other hand, result from the slowdown in the real estate market.
 The country's largest car dealer, the Automotive Holding Group (AHG), reports a close correlation between house price trends and vehicle sales.
 Due to the boom in house prices, there has been a noticeable prosperity effect in recent years.
 The Australian households felt richer and were thus more easily animate for buying a car.

 The competition among car manufacturers is very intense in Australia.
 More than 60 brands compete with over 400 models for buyers.
-The Japanese manufacturer Toyota leaves the competition as a leading supplier far behind and comes to a market share of 18.2 percent.
-The most famous German car brand is a VW in seventh place, followed by Mercedes-Benz (12th place, 42,489 vehicles sold), BMW (14th place, 23,619 cars sold) and Audi (15th place, 22,011 cars sold).
+The Japanese manufacturer Toyota leaves the game as a leading supplier far behind and comes to a market share of 18.2 per cent.
+The most famous German car brand is a VW in seventh place, followed by Mercedes-Benz (12th place, 42,489 vehicles sold), BMW (14th place, 23,619 cars sold) and Audi (15th place, 22,011 vehicles sold).